nrfconnect/sdk-nrf/doc/nrf/ug_thread_vendor_hooks.rst

 In |NCS|, the OpenThread NCP base component is responsible for processing Spinel frames and performing appropriate operations.
 If it finds a frame with an unknown property ID, but one that fits the vendor ID range, it calls vendor handler methods.
-You should define these methods beforehand.
+You must define these methods beforehand.

-Handlers methods can check property ID and perform different actions depending on their value.
+Handler methods can check the property ID and perform different actions depending on its value.
-They can also ignore the value, if for example the property was defined by other vendor and you want to filter it out.
+They can also ignore the value, for example, if the property was defined by another vendor and you want to filter it out.

-For detailed description about how to enable the vendor hook feature in a sample, see the :ref:`ot_coprocessor_sample` sample documentation.
+For a detailed description of how to enable the vendor hook feature in a sample, see the :ref:`ot_coprocessor_sample` sample documentation.

 .. _ug_thread_vendor_hooks_testing: